gnina/gnina/README.md

 gnina (pronounced NEE-na) is a fork of smina, which is a fork of AutoDock Vina.
+It is a molecular docking program with integrated support for scoring and optimizing ligands using convolutional neural networks.

 Help
 ====